 Parenting

-The chances are that a couple will discuss and agree on how many children they will have and when they will have them even before they attend counseling.
+Chances are good that a couple will have discussed and agreed on how many children they will have and when they will have them even before they attend counseling.

 What they may not have discussed is their parenting style.
 Are they on the same page about how children should be disciplined when necessary?
 Or whether children should have a set routine for bedtime?
 When should the new baby be moved from its parents' bedroom to its own?